Skip to main content

 Free JSON to YAML Converter (and YAML to JSON, Bidirectional)

-Paste JSON and get clean indented YAML, or paste YAML (Kubernetes, GitHub Actions, Docker Compose) and get parsed JSON.
-Swap direction with one click.
-Inline error messages.
-100% client-side — configs never leave the browser.
+Paste JSON to get clean 2-space block YAML, or paste a Kubernetes, GitHub Actions, or Docker Compose YAML to get parsed JSON.
+Toggle direction with one click and read line-numbered errors on bad input.
+Free and 100% client-side — configs never leave your browser.

 JSON input